Introduction To Creo Training:

 - Modify command is used to modify dimensions in sketch.

-- To remove any segments of sketch, select delete segment and select segment to be removed or you can also draw pattern to remove segments.
+- In Creo Training, to remove any segments of sketch, select delete segment and select segment to be removed or you can also draw pattern to remove segments.

 - Divide tool is used to divide sketch in many segments.